 The Office of Career Services seeks to facilitate career development for all Newberry College students.
 All students begin the career exploration process early in their freshmen year.
 This process is initially facilitated through the use of assessments with supplemental programming designed to focus students on their strengths, interests and passions.
 Upperclassmen are encouraged to participate in career development programs and employer events relevant to their chosen career path.
-Several online systems are utilized to facilitate interaction between employers and students, and various job fairs and employer activities are scheduled throughout the year to help students obtain internships and fulltime positions.
+Various job fairs and employer activities are scheduled throughout the year to help students obtain internships and fulltime positions.
 Career and professional development training is offered to all students and is designed to prepare students to articulate their skills and career goals and present themselves appropriately in social and professional situations.
 Students will also understand personal branding, the use of social media in job search and networking and have a well- developed marketing plan with resume and cover letter.
-Additional information concerning career services may be obtained by calling (803) 321-5284.
+Additional information concerning career services may be obtained by calling (803) 321-5362.